Planning, readiness assessment & support for a successful market entrance

 • 5 minute read

-Most recently, the financial crisis in 2009 and the beginning of the COVID-19 pandemic in 2020 caused capital markets worldwide to tumble and volatility to skyrocket.
-Currently, there is a lot of uncertainty in the market, but experience shows us that the question is not “if” the IPO market will return, but merely “when”.
-And once the market returns, companies planning an IPO must be able to execute their transaction quickly.
-Otherwise they risk that a favorable issuance window will pass or others will attract investors’ attention earlier.
+However, while this downturn has been caused by political and economic uncertainty, making it different from previous crises, such as the financial crisis in 2009 and the beginning of the COVID-19 pandemic in 2020, it is not the first crisis in the IPO market.
+Experience shows us that the question is not “if” the IPO market will re-open, but merely “when”.
+In the future, favorable market phases might be shorter and more unpredictable than after past downturns.
+Therefore, once the market returns, companies planning an IPO must be ready to execute their transaction quickly.
+Otherwise, they risk missing a positive issuance window, allowing others to attract investors’ attention first.

-Therefore, companies are well advised to start their IPO planning early and independent from the situation in the capital markets.
+Companies are well advised to start their IPO planning early and independent of the situation in the capital markets.
 This will give a private company time to build the capabilities to think, act and perform as a public company and be ready when the market returns.

 Your expert for questions